 However, you may see variations in which you can pick the fighter AND the round.
 Same idea, except now you need to predict the winner and the round.
 This makes the bet a little harder to win, but it comes with more attractive payouts.

-How the Fight Will End
+Betting on How the Fight Ends

 Predict how the winner of the fight will achieve victory.
 Will it be a striking knockout, submission, TKO, disqualification, or decision?
 The odds of each outcome will vary based on the fighters’ styles and history.
 If you two known strikers are facing off, knockout options will pay less because knockouts are more common with strikers.